jplate/jPasi/README.md

 ## Quick Start Guide ##

 ### Adding and selecting nodes ###
 To start creating a diagram, you can click on one or (with shift-click) more points on the canvas and then click either on the 'Add Node' button to create an equal number of *entity nodes* or on the 'Add Contour' button to create one or more groups of eight *contour nodes*, with each group forming a rounded rectangle.
 The whole app basically revolves around these two kinds of nodes and the operations that can be performed on them.
-If you click on a given node, it becomes the *primarily selected* node, and its editable parameters are shown in the *editor tab* on the right side of the app.
-You can select further nodes by shift-clicking on them; the one selected last becomes the new primarily selected node.
+If you click on a given node, it becomes the *primarily selected item*, and its editable parameters are shown in the *editor tab* on the right side of the app.
+You can select further nodes by shift-clicking on them; the one selected last becomes the new primarily selected item.
 Another method of selecting nodes involves drawing a 'lasso' around them with the mouse.
 A selected node can be *de*selected by clicking on it while holding the Ctrl key (but not the shift key) pressed.
 If a given set of nodes forms a *group* (as contour nodes do by default), then selecting any one of them while *not* holding the Ctrl key pressed also results in the selection of all the others.

 ### Adding text ###
 Text can be added to the diagram by editing labels attached to entity nodes.
 To create a label, first select an entity node, then select 'Label' in the dropdown menu to the top right, and finally click on the 'Create' button.
 In the editor tab, you can then edit the text of the label and, for instance, center it on the node.
 There is no limit to the number of labels that can be attached to a given node.
 (A node can be made invisible by setting its line-width to zero in the editor tab.)